Pages

 My Dad would buy me and my brother kites, and we would go out into the pastures and fly them on a windy March day.
 The cows seem to enjoy it as much as we did.

+This gate used to lead to the chicken pen, where my Grandma would get us fresh eggs.
 I wish I could make biscuits like my grandma could.
 I remember her having big buckets of flour and lard, and going to work on those biscuits.
 No one can make a biscuit like her.
 I would give anything to walk in that kitchen and have her whip up some biscuits.

 We would gather chestnuts from under the trees